f948/Chess-Platform-/README.md

 There is no warning to show a player is in check

-No Enpessant pawn rule
+No En Passant pawn rule

 # LICENSE:
-NOT FOR COMMERCIAL USE If you intened to use any of my code for commercial use please contact me and get my permission.
+NOT FOR COMMERCIAL USE If you intend to use any of my code for commercial use please contact me and get my permission.
 If you intend to make money using any of my code please ask my permission.